Products

 Firstly lets breakdown all of the ways heat is applied to the item is being cooked…

-Convection – The heat of the oven will naturally convect heat to the product being cooked regardless of the air speed.
+• Convection – The heat of the oven will naturally radiate heat to the product being cooked regardless of the air speed.
 This will cook products like a conventional oven.

 High speed ovens use a combination of these heat sources, the model of oven determines which methods are used:

-The Pratica ovens only have one fan motor which controls the air flow from the top of the oven.
-The Copa has an additional IR element in the bottom of the cook chamber which provides heat to the underside of products.
-The impinged air and IR heat is combined with microwave.
+The TurboChef i-series ovens have two fan motors which independently control the air flow from the top and bottom of the oven.
+The Bullet has impinged air from the top and an additional IR element in the bottom of the cook chamber which provides heat to the underside of products.
+Both versions combine heat with microwave.
 The microwave power can be set to whatever strength is necessary to heat the product correctly.

 All types of high speed oven are programable.
 This allows the user to create unique recipes or pre-set cooking profiles with different air speeds, microwave powers and time duration.
 Once the profiles are set up for individual products, and this could be up to 1000 depending on the oven, all the operator needs to do is place the item in the oven and press the right button.
 The oven will automatically cook the item to the pre-programmed specification which ensures consistent, predictable results every time regardless of the staff member on duty.